Skip to main content

 Australian researchers should understand that research-grade peptides and proprietary therapeutic formulations are two separate product categories, with different manufacturing standards, supply channels, and regulatory pathways.
 The two categories are not interchangeable:

 The distinction is based on formulation and intent, not on the underlying compound.
-RetaLABS supplies research-grade retatrutide, semaglutide, and tirzepatide as reference compounds for laboratory research.
+Research-grade retatrutide, semaglutide, and tirzepatide are supplied as reference compounds for laboratory research.
 These are distinct products from the proprietary therapeutic formulations dispensed via Australian pharmacies, and the two channels operate under different TGA frameworks.
 For the full mechanistic profile of retatrutide as a research compound, see the Retatrutide Research Guide.

 Related Retatrutide Research

-Continue across the Retatrutide research cluster: Retatrutide Research Guide · Retatrutide Statistics 2026 · Phase 3 TRIUMPH Update · Research-grade Retatrutide.
+Continue across the Retatrutide research cluster: Retatrutide Research Guide · Retatrutide Statistics 2026 · Phase 3 TRIUMPH Update.